achung89/react-futures/README.md

 createObjectType( promiseReturningFunction ) // => FutureArrayConstructor
 ```

-Produces a future array constructor.
+Produces a future object constructor.
 The parameters for the promiseReturningFunction can be passed into the constructor on instantiation.

 ###### ARGUMENTS
 promiseReturningFunction  ((...any[]) => Promise\<object>): function that returns a promise that resolves to an object